Those who are familiar with the mechanics of an aquaponics system understand the importance of the continuous rising and falling of the water levels.

 The bell siphon dumped the water, but the grow bed is not filling up again – the water in the grow bed remains at a low level and keeps flowing out of the drain pipe.

 - Adjust the incoming flow rate by decreasing the flow of water entering the grow bed to allow the bell siphon to suck up air to break the seal.
-The siphon will find it difficult to drain the grow bed if the rate of water flow is too great,
+The siphon will find it difficult to drain the grow bed if the rate of water flow is too great

-- Adjust the drain by decreasing the resistance of the drain pipe by turning the 90-degree elbow down to let the water to drain faster and allow the siphon to take in air.
+- Adjust the drain by decreasing the resistance of the drain pipe by turning the 90-degree elbow down to let the water drain faster and allow the siphon to take in air.
 A slightly longer or shorter vertical or horizontal drainpipe may also fix the problem.

-Remember to make sure that the drain pipe is not too long as it will create more resistance which will in turn affect the siphon.
+Remember to make sure that the drain pipe is not too long as it will create more resistance which will, in turn, affect the siphon.